walter-a-jablonowski/sys-2/ai.md

       - left aligned:  date (YYYY-MM-DD)
       - right aligned: files_nr
   - edit renderer: form in modal for editing all fields
+  - special feature:
+    - let me use the smartphones cam to add images that are saved in e.g. /data/myApartmentSearch/myApartment/images as "resource files"
+    - for saving the file we add a special ajax function

 # Instances of types (data)